Excerpts From A Poetry Collection By Sharon Lia Robinson, With Photography by Steven R. Johnson

 The photographs can also speak for themselves, as interpreted by the viewer.
 The collaboration was shown at Edge of the Sea Gallery (1998-2003), in Port Townsend, Wa.

-The Will To Go Forward Is Connected to the Chance to Move by Sharon Lia Robinson
+The Will To Go Forward Is Connected to the Chance to Move (Inspired by Paul Eluard)

 she is born without shadows